mmeil3/FireClimateSpatialAnalysis/README.md

 ## Study Site

-British Columbia has 60 million hectares of forests and other natural vegetation types (i.e., grasslands, shrublands, and woodlands), and 76% of land is forerested are characteristics that have shaped the area’s social, cultural, and economic identity (Parisien et al., 2023) .
-BC’s forests have a full range of  of the moisture, from temperate rainforests to high-desert woodlands; approx. 15% are considered dry, 31% wet, and 54% mesic (Parisien et al., 2023).
+British Columbia has 60 million hectares of forests and other natural vegetation types (i.e., grasslands, shrublands, and woodlands), and 76% of land is forested are characteristics that have shaped the area’s social, cultural, and economic identity (Parisien et al., 2023).
+BC’s forests have a full range of moisture, from temperate rainforests to high-desert woodlands; approx. 15% are considered dry, 31% wet, and 54% mesic (Parisien et al., 2023).
 There is also a small percentage of grasslands  (1%) and shrublands (7.2–12.5%).
 	Since the 1950s, the number and area burned of wildfires had been steadily decreasing in the province until  approximately 2000, due to a cooler and wetter climatic pattern mid-century.
 This makes the recent increase of wildfire activity surprising and concerning as the world witnessed some of the worst wildfire seasons to date in the last 7 years.
 Specifically in 2021, The warmest temperature ever recorded north of the 45th parallel (49.6 °C) occurred in the small town of Lytton, BC, on June 29, 2021 (Parisien et al., 2023).
 The following day a fire destroyed most of the community in minutes.
 The link between temperature and wildfire is evident here, along with the stark impacts it has on rural communities.
+### Descriptive Statistics
-	In our study, we take temperature data from 615 weather statations from the Pacific Climate DS and 2,959 fire events from the BC Data Catalogue Wildfire Incident Locations - Historical Dataset .
+ In our study, we take temperature data from 615 weather stations from the Pacific Climate Impacts Consortium BC Station Data, and 2,959 fire events from the BC Data Catalogue Wildfire Incident Locations - Historical Dataset.
 Average temperature ranges are between 0 and 20 degrees C (Figure 1).
 The mean centre was congregated in the mid-south/east section of British Columbia, which coincides with the Interior zone,  which is home to numerous sensitive, alpine, and desert ecosystems that are extremely susceptible to wildfire (Figure 2), and most of the fires burned between Juny and July 2021 (Figure 3).
 There were many small-sized fires (ha) that burned in 2021, but few large-sized fires (ha) (Figure 4).

 ![Map](ClimateDataBCFigure1.png)
 *Figure 1: Map of Climate Data Points in British Columbia, Data Retrieved from PCDS.